-The 7833 HSL comes equipped with hydraulic wing down pressure.
-The hydraulic wing down pressure is incorporated in the wing fold system.
-The hydraulic wing down pressure transfers weight from the heavier center section out into the outer portions and tips of the wing assemblies.
-The wing down pressure system assures that the active down force each disc unit is equal.
+The hydraulic wing down pressure transfers weight from the heavier center section out into the outward to the wing tips.
+The wing down pressure system assures that the active down force on each disc unit is equal.
 The hydraulic wing down pressure manifold is located on the left side of the hitch, just inside the frame.

-The hydraulic wing down pressure system needs to be run continuously when the 7833 HSL is working in the field.
+The hydraulic wing down pressure system needs to be run continuously when the 7822 HSL is working in the field.

-- It is recommended that the wing fold circuit (coded with the yellow hose wrap) be connected to a tractor circuit in which the flow has been reduced to approximately twenty percent (20%) of its full capacity. - Turning the flow volume down will supply an adequate flow to the down pressure system and simultaneously prevent excessive buildup of heat or loss of power. - The down side to turning the flow down is that the fold and unfold functions will be slowed down.
+- It is recommended that the wing fold circuit (yellow circuit) be connected to a tractor circuit in which the flow has been reduced to approximately twenty percent (20%) of its full capacity. - Turning the flow volume down will supply an adequate flow to the down pressure system and simultaneously prevent excessive buildup of heat or loss of power. - The down side to turning the flow down is that the fold and unfold functions will be slowed down.

 The wing down pressure is a function of geometry and a "set it and forget it" setting.
 The design intent of the hydraulic wing down pressure is to evenly distribute the weight of the heavier center section evenly across the entire machine.
 For that reason adjusting the down pressure is not recommended.
 It has been correctly set at the factory.
-The pressure setting is adjustable; however, the maximum pressure should never exceed 1500 psi (the cylinder rods are subject to buckling above 1500 psi).
+The pressure setting is adjustable; however, the maximum pressure should never exceed 700 psi.
 If adjustment becomes necessary, loosen the lock nut on the "PRV" cartridge and adjust it clockwise for higher pressure and counter clockwise for lower pressure.
-Please reference the following table for the recommended settings.